google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-recipes.md

 ### Offline fallback

-The offline fallback recipe allows your service worker to serve a [precached](/web/tools/workbox/modules/workbox-precaching) webpage, image, or font if there's a routing error for any of the three, for instance if a user is offline and there isn't a cache hit.
+The offline fallback recipe allows your service worker to serve a [precached](/web/tools/workbox/modules/workbox-precaching) web page, image, or font if there's a routing error for any of the three, for instance if a user is offline and there isn't a cache hit.

 This recipe, by default, assumes the fallback page in your precache is `offline.html` and that there isn't an image or font fallback.
 See the [offline fallback options](/web/tools/workbox/reference-docs/latest/module-workbox-recipes#~offlineFallback) for a list of all configuration options.